phonkee/vcontext/README.md

     assert context['result.0.user.username'] == 'phonkee'
     assert context['status'] == 200

-If the data is not found, KeyError is raised on part of item that was not found.
-Context provides `get` method where you can specify default value if value is not found.
+If the data is not found, `KeyError` is raised on part of item that was not found.
+Context provides `get` method where you can specify default value if value is not found and that will never raise exception.

 Item can have multiple parts.
 Rules are following:
 * string - access to dictionary item or object attribute